 Around 4 a.m. police responded to calls that a freight train had struck a woman who had been lying on the tracks.
 The victim was eventually identified as 24-year-old Sheri Morrow.

-Officials didn’t immediately know if she had positioned herself on there or if foul play had been involved, they told “Accident, Suicide or Murder,” airing Saturdays at 7/6c on Oxygen.
+Officials didn’t immediately know if she had positioned herself on there or if foul play had been involved, they told “Accident, Suicide or Murder,” streaming now on Oxygen.com.

 The medical examiner’s autopsy found that Sheri had skull and rib fractures.
 The M.E. sent blood samples to the lab for a toxicology report.

 Detectives interviewed Sheri’s husband to find out what happened before her unusual death.
 Officials learned that the couple hosted a party at their home that went late into the night.